Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 ## Model a twin

+If you want to skip this step, we included a ready modeled twin, so you can execute `cp example-twin.json twin.json`{{execute}} and skip to step 2.

 To create a twin, we need to give the twin some data.
 This is best done with json.
 To make things a little easier, you can use the command `modeltwin` to ask simple questions and output json.

-If you'd rather just skip ahead, you can skip this step and use the pre-generated `example-twin.json` file.

 So lets create the json definition of a twin.